-In general, any particular circular buffer can only be configured to operate in one direction, as there are certain restrictions on the buffer start address (for incrementing buffers), or end address (for decrementing buffers) based upon the direction of the buffer.
+In general, any particular circular buffer can only be configured to operate in one direction, as there are certain restrictions on the buffer Start address (for incrementing buffers), or end address (for decrementing buffers) based upon the direction of the buffer.

-The only exception to the usage restrictions is for buffers which have a power-of-2 length.
-As these buffers satisfy the start and end address criteria, they may operate in a Bidirectional mode (i.e., address boundary checks will be performed on both the lower and upper address boundaries).
+The only exception to the usage restrictions is for buffers that have a power-of-2 length.
+As these buffers satisfy the Start and end address criteria, they can operate in a Bidirectional mode (i.e., address boundary checks are performed on both the lower and upper address boundaries).